“Is country X better than country Y?”

 10. Cultural Diversity

 Australia is considered the melting pot of different cultures, communities, religions and races.
 It boasts of diversified culture which borrowed a lot from different communities that helped shape it.
 Australians are considered quite tolerant, open-minded, helpful and friendly towards immigrants contrary to what you might have heard or read.
-In my experience here so far, I have never heard any racist remark or generalized opinions from anyone.
+In my experience here so far, I have never heard any racist remark or generalised opinions from anyone.
 If you are polite and free of any bias, you will find this to be an amazing country full of beautiful people.

 Moving To Australia Series